-The Kenyan Real Estate Market has for the past five years, primarily, focused on high end homes and commercial spaces.
+The Kenyan Real Estate Investment and Development Market has for the past five years, primarily, focused on high end homes and commercial spaces.
 This is despite market data revealing a looming oversupply in these markets, with offices in Upperhill facing occupancy rates as low as 61%, according to a recent market survey.

 The tides, however, seem to be changing, with investors in the real estate market increasingly turning to low cost housing as the next investment frontier, even as high end markets continue to experience glut.
 World Bank estimates that Kenya needs at least 2 million low cost homes to cater for its growing population and rapid urbanization rate.
 This is in addition to 12% of Kenyans owning homes with only 8% able to afford mortgages.

 Currently, government agencies, saccos and learning institutions account for majority of investors in this segment.
 But even with these players, the real estate market continues to experience a deficit of approximately 200,000 units annually, majority of them within the low income segment.
 This highlights the fact that there’s still room for increasing participation by private developers.

 But is the demand for low cost housing an opportunity in disguise?